Dynamic Ideas 4 Life

 Dandelion Tea Detox

-Most people might associate the Dandelion plant as the one which you pick and blow it’s fairy-like white tassels away to make a wish with but also interestingly you can use the leaves to make Tea with.
+Most people might associate the Dandelion plant as the one which you pick and blow to make a wish.
+It’s fairy-like white tassels make it a familiar sight in many peoples gardens and really anywhere with grass but also interestingly you can use Dandelion leaves to make a herbal tea.

 Benefits of Stinging Nettle Tea